 - the spouse or civil partner of a foreign or Commonwealth citizen who is serving, or has served in Her Majesty’s (HM) forces and who has not completed a minimum of 4 years reckonable serviceAny dependent children of the above

 It is not necessary for the applicant to have valid leave to remain in the UK at the time of making Indefinite Leave to Remain application as victim of domestic violence.
 The home office will however consider the reason of delay in making this application to assess whether that affects the credibility of any documents provided with the application.

 The applicant must be able to produce evidence that their relationship has been permanently broken down due to the domestic violence whilst they had valid leave to remain as sponsor or unmarried partner or civil partner of a British citizen or a person settled in the UK or member of HM Forces who has served at least 4 years.
 The documents may include but not limited to the following:

 - Letter, or statement from official source, such as an advice agency or refuge, repeating applicant’s account without confirming that applicant has been assessed as, or is being treated as, the victim of domestic

 It needs to be assessed on case to case basis about the nature of domestic violence inflicted, availability of documents and the vulnerability of the applicant and any children involved.
-Great deal of experience is required to handle such applications and we urge to contact our office at the earliest to discuss the merits of making such application.
+Indefinite leave to remain applications are often quite complex and it requires specialists expertise to handle these matters and we urge to contact our office at the earliest to discuss the merits of making such application.